Manishn18/MoneyMingle-ATM-Simulator-System/README.md

 _These Pictures demonstrate the key features and user interface of the MoneyMingle._

 <h2 id="contributing">Contributing</h2>
 Contributions to MoneyMingle are welcome!
-You can contribute by